PhilippeMarcMeyer/Learning-R/README.md

 # Learning-R

-My goal is to help my daughter in her linguistic studies, and be able to analyse occurence of words et large files using R and packageslike tidyverse Let's star with pure R thanks to : https://campus.datacamp.com/courses/free-introduction-to-r
+My goal is to help my daughter in her linguistic studies,

+and to be able to analyse occurences of words in large files using R and packages like tidyverse.

+Let's start with pure R thanks to : https://campus.datacamp.com/courses/free-introduction-to-r

 First : install R + R-studio
 (To follow the datacamp tutorial I just need a browser)